-There is a mandatory class orientation on Saturday, January 22nd from 2:00- 5:00 PM; room TBA.
+There is a mandatory class orientation on Saturday, January 21st from 2:00- 5:00 PM; room TBA.
 Students who fail to attend this orientation will be dropped from the class.

-I will be using Blackboard Vista for this class and all class members are REQUIRED to sign onto Blackboard by January 28th and check it weekly (at a minimum).
+I will be using Blackboard for exams in this class and all class members are REQUIRED to sign onto Blackboard by January 28th and check it weekly (at a minimum).
 This allows me to have instant communication with everyone in the class.

+Students will also be required to post a brief introduction and picture of themselves and reply to one ungraded discussion board by January 28th.
+Although these two assignments are ungraded, they are required.

+Participation in 4 online class graded discussions will be required.
+In addition, for each graded discussion, students must also respond to at least 2 other students.
+A grading rubric for all discussion boards is posted on Blackboard.

-Students will also be required to post a brief introduction and picture of themselves.
-Participation in 2 online class discussions will be required, and you can also earn extra credit towards your final grade if you participate in a meaningful way and contribute more than the required minimum posts.
-We will discuss this more fully at the class orientation.
-Students are also required to download and test the Respondus Lockdown Browser prior to the final exam.
-Students who fail to sign on to Blackboard by January 28th will be dropped from the class.
+You can also earn extra credit towards your final grade if you participate in a meaningful way and contribute to more than the 4 required discussions.
+We will discuss this more fully at the class orientation and the credit granted for extra posts is posted on Blackboard.